Alshaya Group: 19th century

 In December 2012, Alshaya opened the Alshaya Retail Academy in Riyadh, Saudi Arabia, providing retail training and employment on graduation for young Saudi women.
 In February 2013 Alshaya opened up the 160th location of The Cheesecake Factory in The Avenues (Kuwait).
 In April 2014, Alshaya announced it would open two more Alshaya Retail Academies in Saudi Arabia, in Jeddah and Dammam.
 Alshaya moved into the Leisure and Entertainment sector in June 2013 with the opening of KidZania Kuwait, at The Avenues (Kuwait).
 Muji opened at The Avenues in the same year.
 Katsuya by Philippe Starck launched in Kuwait and the UAE, and in December 2013, more Alshaya restaurant brands were introduced to Saudi Arabia—The Cheesecake Factory, Texas Roadhouse, Shake Shack, P. F. Chang's and PizzaExpress.
 2015 saw the Middle East debut of fast-food chicken restaurant Raising Cane's in Kuwait.
 In 2016, Alshaya launched its loyalty programme, Privileges Club, in Kuwait, with plans to roll the programme out across its GCC markets.
 Lebanese restaurant Babel opened its first outlet outside Lebanon, in Kuwait.
 In 2017, several new brands made their Middle Eastern debut, including Bouchon Bakery; Charlotte Tilbury; NYX Cosmetics; 400 Gradi; and & Other Stories.
 The company also opened the Four Seasons Hotel Kuwait at Burj Alshaya in downtown Kuwait City.
 Burj Alshaya features the 22-story Four Seasons in the Eastern Tower and houses the corporate headquarters of the company in the 43-story Western Tower.
 Also making their regional debut at Kuwait's new Avenues Phase IV extension were Swedish fashion brand Monki, Blaze Pizza and new entertainment concept TekZone.

 Luxury Home Fragrance brand Dr. Vranjes Firenze made its first Middle East foray later that year.
 In January 2019, Alshaya opened its own brand Amiti Noura, a restaurant that offers traditional Kuwaiti cuisine at Kuwait's largest shopping mall, The Avenues followed by the opening of contemporary New York city-based fashion brand alice + olivia by Stacey Bendet, in April.

-Later that year, Alshaya Group partnered with Hilton to open 70 Hampton by Hilton Hotels in nine countries the Middle East, North Africa, Türkiye and Russia.
+Later that year, Alshaya Group partnered with Hilton to open 70 Hampton by Hilton Hotels in nine countries the Middle East, North Africa, Turkey and Russia.
 In December 2019, Alshaya signed an agreement with Equinox Group to bring three fitness brands to the region: Equinox Fitness Clubs, SoulCycle and Blink Fitness, with initial opening plans focused on Dubai in late 2020.
-They also announced plans to bring the Canopy by Hilton hotel brand to Kuwait.
+It also announced plans to bring the Canopy by Hilton hotel brand to Kuwait.
 In early 2020, Alshaya introduced café and bakery Princi to Kuwait.